 - Participate in workshops scheduled during the Spring semester on Academic and Career Exploration.

-- Attend the Center for Career and Professional Development Spring Career Fairs to learn about different organizations, and begin making connections with employers for the future.
+- Attend the Career Services Spring Career Fairs to learn about different organizations, and begin making connections with employers for the future.

 - Continue to be involved in extracurricular activities or consider joining on campus clubs or teams now.
 By being involved you will build skills that can translate to the workplace, such as communication, collaboration, and time management.